unaschneck/IFE_SEARCH/README.md

 # IFE_SEARCH

-Looking for IFEs in STEREO and ACE
+Looking for IFEs in STEREO, WIND, and ACE